 Error Market_Cap Stdv_ROE NAnalysts IFRS16

 Error

 Market_Cap -0.3581

-Stdv_ROE 0.0481 -0.0506
+$Stdv_ROE$ 0.0481 -0.0506

 NAnalysts -0.3493 0.3831 -0.0535

-IFRS16 -0.0122 0.0883 0.0654
+IFRS16 -0.0122 0.0883 0.0654 -0.1907

-\significant at 10%; \\significant at 5%; \\\significant at 1%, 2-sides.
+significant at : 10%: sian ificant at 5%: sianificant at 1%.
+2-side es.

 In addition, the correlation matrix presents the correlations between the independent- and dependent variable.
 Table 3.4 reports that forecast error is negatively correlated with the IFRS 16 dummy.
 This suggests that forecasts are more accurate after the implementation of IFRS 16.
 Additionally, forecast errors are negatively correlated with firm size and analyst coverage.
 This is also in line with previous findings that analysts' forecasts are more accurate for larger firms (Lang and Lundholm, 1993).
 Furthermore, previous research shows that forecasts are more accurate for firms with high analyst following (Lys and Soo, 1995).
-The fact that the standard deviation of ROE and forecast error are positively correlated, supports the expectation that forecasts are less accurate when performance is more volatile.
+The fact that the standard deviation of ROE and forecasts are less accurate when performance is more volatile.